verrazzano/docs/content/en/docs/setup/install/multicluster.md

    - The timestamp of the most recent connection made from the managed cluster, in the `lastAgentConnectTime` status field.
    - The host address of the Prometheus instance running on the managed cluster, in the `prometheusHost` status field.
 This is then used by the admin cluster to scrape metrics from the managed cluster.
    - The API address of the managed cluster, in the `apiUrl` status field.
-This is used by the admin cluster's API proxy to route incoming requests for managed cluster information, to the managed cluster's API proxy.
+This is used by the admin cluster's authentication proxy to route incoming requests for managed cluster information, to the managed cluster's authentication proxy.

 ### Verify that managed cluster registration completed
 You can perform all the verification steps on the admin cluster.